M64GitHub/TRILOGY-HP49/README.md

 This is a logic game, consisting of many levels.
 Levels can be bigger than the actual screen.
 The levels consist of a field with different types of stones placed onto it:

  - regular stones showing a symbol
- - moving stones, showing an arrow
+ - moving stones showing an arrow
  - wall stones
  - rotation stones: make the moving stones change their direction